Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 - They tend to prefer working behind the scenes.

-Introverts tend to work behind the scenes than being in the lime light.
+Introverts tend to work behind the scenes instead of being in the limelight.
 Large crowds, making small talk, and doing something in public (like speaking or presenting) are just some of the things that many introverts are not comfortable with.

 - They tend to work independently.